Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 # Resize (default value = 1)

-- Can be set to any positive number
+- Can be set to any positive number.

-Each celestial body size will be multiplied by this value.
+Planetary Radius is multiplied by this value.

-Mass of each body will be changed in order to maintain the same gravity at surface level
+The mass of each body is changed to maintain the same surface gravity.

 ---

 # Rescale (default value = 1)

-- Can be set to any positive number
+- Can be set to any positive number.

-Orbit size (SemiMajor Axis) will be multiplied by this value.
+Orbit size (SemiMajor Axis) is multiplied by this value.

 ---

 # Atmosphere (default value = 1)

-- Can be set to any positive number
+- Can be set to any positive number.

-Height of the Atmosphere on each body will be multiplied by this value.
+Atmosphere height is multiplied by this value.

 ---

 # dayLengthMultiplier (default value = 1)

-- Can be set to any positive number
+- Can be set to any positive number.

-Rotation period of each body will be multiplied by this value.
+Rotation period is multiplied by this value.

-Doesn't affect tidally locked bodies.
+Does not affect tidally locked bodies.

 ---